 Bring with you:

 Continue your use of the vitamins and probiotics I discussed above.
 In addition I like to carry with me a few extra supplements and products for specific circumstances.
 Bring rescue remedy (great for a huge variety of circumstances -- take when in shock or if feeling a bit frazzled), and cranberry pills (if you feel a UTI coming on).
 I also always travel with a handful of essential oils.
-You can check out my favorites here.
+You can check out my favourites here.

 As I started to write I realized it turns out I have been doing all of this for years!
 There are so many ways to stay healthy when traveling and I hope you benefit from these simple steps.
 Let me know in the comments below how you stay healthy on the go and what you can't leave home without.